amykapernick/modern_front_end_fundamentals/docs/semantic-html/docs.md

 </figure>
 ```

-The `figure` and `figcaption` element isn't just for images either, it can be used for a variety of other media types.
+The `figure` and `figcaption` element isn’t just for images either, it can be used for a variety of other media types (eg. audio and video).

-> 👩🏾‍💻 Add a figure element around our image and give it a caption for people to see.
-The caption doesn't need to describe the image but should be an add-on to it.

-### Picture
+### 1.3.3 Picture Element

 The [`picture` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/picture) allows us to serve different image files depending on the size of the screen and capabilities of the browser.

-The element also allows us to provide a fallback in case the source queries aren't met, to display a regular image.
+The element also allows us to provide a fallback in case the source queries aren’t met, to display a regular image.

-#### Different Image sizes
+#### 1.3.3.1 Different Image sizes

 We can define different media queries and the image file to use, depending on the size of the screen the site will load a different image size.
 Any attributes added to the fallback `img` element are then passed on to whichever is being rendered, eg. the `alt` attribute set there will be used regardless of the image source being rendered

 The browser steps through each of the `source` elements until it finds one that matches, then it stops (similar to an `if/else` statement).
-If you're using `min-width` for your media queries that means you need to list the biggest one first and vice-versa for `max-width`.
+If you’re using `min-width` for your media queries that means you need to list the biggest one first and vice-versa for `max-width`.

 ```html
 <picture>